arpitbbhayani/knowledge-base/system-design/scaling-notifications-how-instagram-manages-notifications-at-scale-system-design/README.md

 Scaling Notifications | How Instagram manages notifications at scale? | System Design
 ===

 This video is a snippet from my System Design Masterclass and in it, we are discussing How Instagram Scales its notification systems.
 The primary challenge of such a system is doing a real fast fanout and we discuss how to do this very efficiently.

 [![Scaling Notifications | How Instagram manages notifications at scale? | System Design](https://i.ytimg.com/vi/kIP8L-CSl2Y/mqdefault.jpg)](https://www.youtube.com/watch?v=kIP8L-CSl2Y)

-# Gist

-None

-# Notes

-The notes used in the video is can be found in the current folder and on [Google Drive](None).

 # Arpit's System Design Masterclass